Universidad Externado de Colombia

 The Universidad Externado de Colombia (Externado University of Colombia) is a private university in Bogotá, Colombia.
 It has produced graduates including lawyers, academics, judges, financiers, journalists, as well as senior government officials and politicians.
 The institution grants 4 and 5-year professional degrees, as well as advanced Master and Doctoral degrees.
 Instruction is primarily in Spanish.
+In 2023, it had more than 13,000 students.

 As well as being a member of the Unión de Universidades de América Latina, UDUAL, and the Asociación Internacional de Universidades, AIU., it is a founding member of the Asociación Colombiana de Universidades, ASCUN.

 In 2005, UNESCO established a chair in Human Rights, Violence, Public Policies and Governance, at the university.

 History

 It was founded on the 15 February 1886, by jurist and educator Nicolás Pinzón Warlosten, in answer to the educational restrictions imposed during "La Regeneración" which was a period when conservatives managed the government.
 It gained full university status in 1958.
 Nicolás Pinzón Warlosten, who obtained help and aid from professors from the radical liberalism movement, and intellectuals from the body-social, formed an educational institution.